 It is difficult to exaggerate the genius in this headline.
 This headline is to advertising what e=mc2 is to physics.

-In 1939, a full 20 years after the original headline, Schwab wrote an article that basically admitted defeat.
-The article is “The Advertisement That Is Never Changed” from a 1939 release of Printer’s Ink Monthly.
-And in it, he compares it with his second best ad.
+In 1939, a full 20 years after the original headline, Schwab admitted defeat in an article.
+The article is “The Advertisement That Is Never Changed” from a 1939 edition of Printer’s Ink Monthly.
+And in it, he compares it with his second best ad:

 Ad for ad, “Do You Make These Mistakes In English?” brought triple the inquiries and double the sales of the next best headline.